himmAllRight/himmAllRight-source/content/post/creating-website-tests-pages.md

 website source files, drafts included, are publicly hosted on Github.
 Nonetheless, the fear exists)*

-As this will likely be a multi-post serries, In this post, we are going to focus on:
+This will be a multi-post serries, so in this first one we will focus on:

-- Setting up the test environment
+- Configuring the test environment
-- Building the testing framework
+- Building up the testing framework
 - Writing some basic tests to ensure:
     - The pages I *want* to be served are
-    - Pages and post that are not ready, are *not* being served
+    - Pages and posts that are not ready, are *not* being served

 As my website is currently compiled using [hugo](https://gohugo.io), the tests will be centered around that framework.
 However, most of the information can be